Thu30Nov201711:30 amArmy Navy Country Club, Arlington VA

 Session Speaker: Tim Cynova, Deputy Director, Fractured Atlas.

-Session Moderator: Alison McNeil, President, McNeil Creative Enterprises
+Session Moderator: Alison McNeil, Founder and Chief Creative Officer, McNeil Creative Enterprises